 If you are interested in a calm, advertising-free, high-security computer that lets you get on with your life with minimal drama and interruptions, give us a call.
 We’ll help you discover if Linux can meet your needs or not.

 Discussion, consultation, and demonstrations are free.
-Our fee to install Linux is $10.00 per computer.
+Our fee to install Linux is basically gas money, $10.00 per computer.
 We will show you the basics at no charge.
 You might want to spend an hour or two at our regular rates to backup your computer and restore your data into Linux.

 Linux is not for everyone.
 Let me review some of the problem spots.

-If you need Adobe products or certain other creative programs to do your work, at the moment they don’t work on Linux.
-You probably won’t want to learn new programs for drawing, painting, video editing, etc. if you have a lot of money and time invested in them already.
+2. Certain creative programs, such as most CAD programs and Adobe products, don’t work on Linux at the moment.
+You might not want to learn new programs for drawing, painting, video editing, etc. if you have a lot of money and time invested in programs you already have, or if you need specific programs in a professional environment that requires them.

-It’s awkward to install Microsoft Office on Linux.
-If you love Outlook or are an advanced user of Microsoft Excel, it might be more trouble than you’d like, unless you use an online service like Windows 365, or keep another computer around for that purpose.
+3. It’s super awkward to install Microsoft Office on Linux, and you have to use an older version.
+If you love Outlook or are an advanced user of Microsoft Excel, use the online service (Windows 365), or keep another computer around for that purpose.
 Linux comes with its own office suite, LibreOffice, which reads and writes Microsoft Office files.
-For most people it will do fine.
+For most people it will do fine, but to be fair it isn’t as well-written as Microsoft Office.
 (Microsoft Teams is available for Linux, however.)

-Finally, if you do your income taxes using a Windows program, that probably won’t work on Linux.
-You’ll need to switch to an online tax service, or have a separate Mac or Windows 10 or newer computer for tax preparation.
+5. If you do your own income taxes using a Windows program, that probably won’t work on Linux.
+You’ll need to switch to an online tax service, or have a separate Mac or Windows computer for tax preparation.

 If you like the programs on Linux, tell your friends.
-Popular free software available for Linux is also available for Windows and Mac computers, too.
+A lot of the popular free software available for Linux is also available free for Windows and Mac computers, too.

 There are many familiar programs available.
 Zoom, Discord, Spotify, Skype, WhatsApp, Dropbox, and many other online services are represented.
 Linux users use Firefox, Google Chrome, Microsoft Edge, and other common web browsers.
 And yes, the Java edition of Minecraft, as well as thousands of games on Steam.

 We’ll be glad to introduce you to Linux and recommend programs to help you accomplish things or to stay amused.
-We’ll help you browse through the software manager (think “app store”) and try to guide you to the better choices.
+We’ll help you browse through the software manager (Linux people invented the “app store”!) and try to guide you to the better choices.
 And it’s all free (99.99% of it, anyway).

-Lastly, if your heart’s really in it and you have some free time, you can volunteer to write or translate manuals, test features, or help others.
+Lastly, if your heart’s in it and you have some free time, you can volunteer to write or translate manuals, test features, or help others.
+“Paying it forward” is how the Linux and free software communities work.